AllanD211/bike-share/README.md

 Date Created
-04 May 2022
+25 April 2022

 Project Title
 Bike-share

 Description
-Using python to answer statistic question about customer bike share behaviour in Chicago, New York city and Washington
+Using python to answer statistic question about customer bike share behaviour in Chicago, New York city and Washington.
+Allow user to filter data by month/day of week

 Files used
 bike-share.py